ayanaware/bento/examples/src/bento-dependencies/README.md

 * `ComponentB` Only depends on `ComponentA`
 * `ComponentA` has no dependencies

+Be sure to checkout ComponentB, it calls a method on ComponentA!

 **Key Note** Make sure to note that the dependency arrays here are using raw uninstantiated references to the classes.
 This is a feature of bento and you can learn more in the `bento-references` example.